Show navigation Hide navigation

 • A whole of service approach

-Educators engaging in conversations with children at mealtimes help:
+Engaging in conversations with children at mealtimes offers valuable opportunities to:

-• Foster language development and communication skills, as children are more likely to practice new vocabulary and sentence structures in a relaxed environment
+• Support language development and communication skills by encouraging children to use new vocabulary and sentence structures in a relaxed, natural setting

-• Promote social skills, as children learn how to take turns in conversations, express their needs, and develop empathy for others
+• Promote social skills as children learn to take turns in conversation, express their needs, and show empathy towards others

 Healthy eating learning experiences